 - A minimum GPA of 3.0 (on a 4.0 scale) overall and in the sciences.

 - The Graduate Record Examination (GRE) is waived.

 - 25 observation hours with an ASHA certified, licensed provider.

 - For applicants who completed their baccalaureate degree in a country where English is not the primary language, an official copy of the TOEFL exam must be provided to CSDCAS or directly to DeSales University.
 A minimum score of 90 is required for admission.

 - Anatomy & Physiology of the Speech and Hearing Mechanism

 - Language Development

-- Potentially qualified applicants will be granted a personal interview by invitation only, attempting to ascertain your awareness of the SLP role, motivation for pursuing a career as a speech-language pathologist, interpersonal and oral communication skills, compassion, problem-solving abilities, and dedication to serving individuals in vulnerable populations.
+- Potentially qualified applicants will be granted a personal interview by invitation only, attempting to ascertain your awareness of the SLP role, motivation for pursuing a career as a Speech-Language Pathologist, interpersonal and oral communication skills, compassion, problem-solving abilities, and dedication to serving individuals in vulnerable populations.

-- The MS SLP Program at DeSales University is a full-time academic program.
+- The MS in SLP Program at DeSales University is a full-time academic program.
 The courses are completed in sequence as listed in the curriculum.